 While training for a half marathon, I spent many Saturday mornings running along this scenic trail.
 It's suitable for long as well as short run/walks and is popular among cyclists and skaters.

-This is by far my favorite "long run" trail because of the sites and sounds that surround it!
+This is by far my favorite "long run" trail because of the sites and sounds along the way.
 It crosses and parallels White Lick Creek, so you see tributary rivers and streams and wood and steel bridges.
-The trail passes through beautiful, well-maintained city parks such as Friendship Gardens, Swinford, and Hummel.
+The trail passes through beautiful, well-maintained city parks such as Friendship Gardens, Swinford and Hummel.